island-is/island.is/handbook/misc/application-system-org-requests.md

-# Guide: Enable organisations to make requests to an application
+# Guide: Enable Organisations to Make Requests to an Application

 This document describes how you can go enable a an orginization to interact with the application system.